The Hanging Tree (The Hunger Games song)

-"The Hanging Tree" is a song by American composer James Newton Howard featuring vocals from American actress Jennifer Lawrence.
-It was written by Suzanne Collins and composed by Howard, Jeremiah Fraites and Wesley Schultz from the band the Lumineers.
-The song was released by Republic Records on December 9, 2014, as the second single from the soundtrack for The Hunger Games: Mockingjay, Part 1 (2014).
-It was first included in the film's score album, but was later added to the digital extended edition of the film's soundtrack.
+"The Hanging Tree" is a song by Suzanne Collins, James Newton Howard, and Wesley Schultz from the band the Lumineers, featuring vocals from American actress Jennifer Lawrence.
+The song was released by Republic Records on December 9, 2014, as the second single from the soundtrack for The Hunger Games: Mockingjay – Part 1 (2014).
+It was first included in the film's score album but was later added to the digital extended edition of the film's soundtrack.
 "The Hanging Tree" is a folk ballad that features orchestral strings and a choir.

 "The Hanging Tree" received mostly positive reviews from music critics with some praising Lawrence's vocals, its elements of Appalachian music, and its effectiveness as a murder ballad.
-Commercially, the song garnered success on charts internationally, peaking atop record charts in several markets, including Austria, Hungary and Germany.
-It debuted and peaked at number 12 on the Billboard Hot 100 and at number 20 in the United Kingdom's Official Chart Company.
+Commercially, the song garnered success on charts internationally, peaking atop record charts in several markets, including Austria, Hungary, and Germany.
+It debuted and peaked at number 12 on the Billboard Hot 100 and at number 20 in the United Kingdom's Official Charts Company.
 "The Hanging Tree" was eventually certified platinum in Canada and Germany as well as double platinum in the United States.
 To promote the song, a remix by producer Michael Gazzo was released.

+"The Hanging Tree" was also featured in The Hunger Games: The Ballad of Songbirds & Snakes (2023), the film adaptation of the 2020 prequel novel to The Hunger Games.
+This version was performed by Rachel Zegler as Lucy Gray Baird, and was released as the first single from the film's accompanying soundtrack album.